kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

    {"name":"c74c20756af53b592f87edebff67bdf8","pending":0,"leader":"eventing-nats-0"}
    ```

-2. Check the output to see which consumer has pending messages and which replica is the leader.
+3. Check the output to see which consumer has pending messages and which replica is the leader.
    In this example, the consumer `ebcabfe5c902612f0ba3ebde7653f30b` has 25 pending messages and has the leader.
    The other one has no pending message and is successfully processing events.

 #### Option 2: Find the broken consumers using Grafana dashboard

 1. [Access and Expose Grafana](../../security/sec-06-access-expose-grafana.md)
-2. Find the NATS JetStream Dashboard and check the pending messages
+2. Find the NATS JetStream Dashboard and check the pending messages:
    ![Pending consumer](../../assets/grafana_pending_consumer.png)
 3. Find the consumer with pending messages and encode it as an `md5` hash: